Adoption of an adult

 Any person of full age may be adopted by a family member or not.

-This may include, for example, the child of the spouse, Civil partnership partner or cohabiting partner.
+This could be, for example, the child of her husband, her partner or Civil partnerships: titleContent or his cohabiting partner.
 It may also be an adult foreigner to the family, with whom the adoptive parent has developed an emotional bond.

 Adoption may be requested by: